GeorgeHernandez/GeorgeHernandez/README.md

 My name is George Hernandez and I live in Chicago, Illinois.

-I work as Chief of Applications at [Roji Health Intelligence](https://rojihealthintelligence.com).
+I work as Chief of Applications at [Roji Health Intelligence](https://rojihealthintelligence.com) in the healtcare industry.

 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.